 Click on the image for a larger version.

-With so much effort having gone into maximizing receiver performance, I decided to do the same on the transmit site in the years that this system was used.
+With so much effort having gone into maximizing receiver performance I decided to do the same on the transmit site in the years that this system was used.
 For the first year, the transmitter was modest: A Kenwood TM-733, on low power, driving a 50 watt RF amplifier into a vertical on a short mast.

 The next year I decided to erect a taller mast and place atop it a 5 element beam, pointed in the general direction of "up river".
 To boost my RF output power, I scavenged a pair of 110 watt RF amplifiers from some ancient Motorola Mocom 70 mobile radios (with some DC fans for cooling) and used two Wilkinson Power divider - one to split the input power and another to combine the outputs of the amplifier, yielding a bit over 200 watts of RF and about 1500 watts of ERP (Effective Radiated Power) - all without causing any measurable desensitization of the receiver system.
-After a few days, one of these amplifiers failed, but the remaining 110 watt amplifier, now operating without the combiner, happily chugged along.
+After a few days, one of these amplifiers failed, but the remaining 110 watt amplifier, now operating without the output combiner, happily chugged along.

 The next year I acquired a 300 watt Vocomm amplifier and was able to use it for the remainder of the times that the Friendship Cruise was held.
 Requiring 50 watts of drive, I still had to use the 50 watt amplifier, driven by 5 watts from the TM-733 to attain the full RF output.
 When keyed down, the entire transmitter system drew about 60 amps at 12 volts from the battery bank, requiring frequent topping-off by a generator and DC power supply that were brought along.
 (See note 2)

-With that much transmit power, the antenna was held aloft by a 30 foot (9 meter) mast to keep it well clear of people - and to help clear the local terrain and its effects.
+With that much transmit power, the antenna was held aloft by a 30 foot (9 meter) mast to keep it away from people - and to help clear the local terrain and its effects.
 As can be seen in Figure 6, there was a second mast with the UHF link antenna and a "back-up" 2 meter antenna.
-When we arrived at the site, the first order of business was usually to set up the receive site, but once back at camp, we used a radio in cross-band mode and the two antennas on the short mast to get it on the air, providing "reasonable" transmit coverage.
+When we arrived at the site, the first order of business was usually to set up the receive site, but once back at camp, we used a radio in cross-band mode and the two antennas on this short mast to get it on the air, providing "reasonable" transmit coverage.
 Because of the effort required to set up the tall mast, battery bank and power amplifier, we often waited until the next morning to complete the setup, bringing our radiated transmit power up to its full glory!